imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 <img src="images\aks_access_modes.png" width="60%">

 ## 1. Public cluster

+Let's start with the default access mode for an AKS cluster's control plane: public access.
+We'll create a new public cluster and explore its configuration.

 ```bash
 # create public cluster
 az group create  -n rg-aks-public -l westeurope
 az aks create -n aks-cluster -g rg-aks-public
 ```

+A public cluster will have a public endpoint for the control plane called `fqdn`.
+It is in form of: <unique_id>.hcp.<region>.azmk8s.io.
+And it resolves to a public IP.

 ```bash
 # get the public FQDN
 az aks show -n aks-cluster -g rg-aks-public --query fqdn